nacnudus/crossprod-old/notes.md

-# OPRE
+# Crossprod

 ## Python/virtualenv

-Before you do anything, do `workon opre`, which will put you in the correct python environment and the /home/nacnudus/opre directory.
+Before you do anything, do `workon crossprod`, which will put you in the correct python environment and the /home/nacnudus/crossprod directory.

 ## Writing posts